ChristopherSzczyglowski/python_package_template/README.md

 These operations are supported via a `Makefile`.
 To view available Make recipes you can type `make` in the command prompt and view the documentation.

-**Note to Windows users**
-Performance is not guaranteed when running this repository in Windows OS.
-I may look at supporting Windows and/or MAC OS if there is significant demand, however for now I have chosen the development path that in my opinion provides the least friction, i.e. Windows Subsystem for Linux.

-If you want to try running the Python code on this repository then just remember that the command to activate the virtual environment in Windows is `source env/Scripts/activate`, not `source env/bin/activate`.

-_This will need to be changed in the `Makefile` aswell_

 **Setup**
 ```bash